-If you don’t have any intolerance or dairy restriction, 1 cup of organic full fat milk will do the justice for this sweet and creamy chia pudding as well.
+If you don’t have an intolerance or dairy restriction, 1 cup of organic full-fat milk will do the justice for this sweet and creamy chia pudding as well.

 Spice up the Chia Pudding Breakfast Recipe

-You can spice up this simple chia pudding recipe chocolate, vanilla, cinnamon, berry, golden milk..
-The sky is unlimited when it comes to mix-ins and toppings.
+You can spice up this simple chia pudding recipe with chocolate, vanilla, cinnamon, berry, golden milk, or whatever comes to mind.
+The sky is the limit when it comes to mix-ins and toppings.

 Here are a few of my favorite flavors to add:

-- Golden Milk: 1 tsp Turmeric and ½ tsp cardamom
+- Golden Milk: 1 tsp of Turmeric and ½ tsp cardamom

 - Maple: 1 tbsp of maple syrup or honey